istoleyocookies/Console/README.md

 This will start up a development server running the console

-By default, in a development environment, the console expects to be able to contact the API at http://localhost:5000/api/v1/, which means you'll have to run the API locally.
+The console contacts the API at http://localhost:5000/api/v1/ (in the dev build) which means you'll have to run the API locally.
 If you'd like to change this behavior, edit the `.env.development` file.

 ## Issues
 Please submit any issues you have with Faction [here](https://github.com/FactionC2/Faction/issues) and use the provided templates if applicable.